dj0abr/LoRa-APRS-Monitor/README.md

 U8g2 by Oliver (Graphics Library for Displays)

 ## installation
-compile and flash into Heltec board, then watch the display
+compile and flash into Heltec board, then watch the display:

+Callsign   min-RSSI   actual-RSSI   max-RSSI

+the display can show up to 6 different callsigns